 PSAT/SAT/ACT

-On Friday, October 24th, LWHS will host the PSAT and SAT College Board exams.
-This day is called 'Fantastic Friday' and all high schools in LWSD participate.
-Below is information on what to expect, sign up and deadline information.
+On Friday, October 24th, LWHS hosted the PSAT and SAT College Board exams.
+This day is called 'Fantastic Friday' and all high schools in LWSD participated.

 If you have any questions about the PSAT/NMSQT or SAT, please feel free to contact Pauline Salois Gillespie, Testing Coordinator, psaloisgillespie@lwsd.org.